 All medical and counseling records maintain the strictest levels of confidentiality and HIPAA compliance, and are completely separate from the academic record.

 If you have a medical emergency on campus you can call 973-720-2300 for campus police to respond.
 Depending on your emergency, and time of day, you will either be brought to the Counseling, Health & Wellness Center or, if necessary, to the hospital.

-There is an immunization form that can be completed by your medical provider and submitted to us but a copy of your existing immunization records is also sufficient All documentation must be received by August 1 for Fall Semester and by January 2 for Spring Semester.
+There is an immunization form -link that can be completed by your medical provider and submitted to us but a copy of your existing immunization records is also sufficient.
+All documentation must be received by August 1 for Fall Semester and by January 2 for Spring Semester.

 You can call the Counseling, Health & Wellness Center at 973-720-2360 or email WPUimmunization@wpunj.edu

 Counseling, Health & Wellness services are available to registered students, regardless of type of insurance coverage.
-We do not bill insurance companies for the services we provide in-house.
 If we have to refer you to an outside provider, we would work with you to make an appropriate referral based on insurance coverage.
 If you need to obtain health insurance please visit: https://www.healthcare.gov/

 Click here to access our most commonly used forms for medical services.

 300 Pompton Road